COST OF RENT DAY - 2025

 Simplifications

+Another challenge is that the sample size used for the ONS rental data is limited meaning we cannot compare the data effectively across time periods or between areas.
 As a result, the local area Cost of Rent days should be taken as indicative, and one should not read too much into differences.

-As the complexities detailed above suggest, Cost of Rent Day does not correspond exactly to any individual’s experience.
+As the methodlogical complexities detailed above suggest, Cost of Rent Day does not correspond exactly to any individual’s experience.
 And yet many people do find it shocking to see how high rents are, expressed in an intuitive way.

 About the authors